 - The toe box runs narrow.

 To sum it up, the Vionic is a cute sneaker and is excellent for day to day activities.
 Despite complaints about their lack of support and cushion, the Vionic Brisk Miles was still recommended by reviewers because of its capacity to relieve heel pain.
 They accommodate various foot shapes while providing decent support and stability thanks to Its TPU midfoot cage and Podiatrist-designed insole.
 I really like the Vionic Brisk Miles because they are great for all sorts of things, including walking.
-But I wouldn’t buy them for long distances walks as my feet need more cushioning.
-And for the price, I think I can get better.
+But for long brisk walking distances, I would rather buy running shoes because my feet need lots of flexibility and extra cushioning.

 Have you tried the Vionic Brisk Miles shoes?
 If so, what was your experience with them?
 I would love to know.